MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-item-tracking.md

 ## Item Tracking Availability
 When you work with serial and lot numbers, [!INCLUDE[d365fin](includes/d365fin_md.md)] calculates availability information for lot and serial numbers and shows it in the various item tracking pages.
 This lets you see how much of a lot or serial number is currently being used on other documents.
 This reduces errors and uncertainty caused by double allocations.

-In the **Item Tracking Lines** page, a warning icon is shown in the **Availability, Lot No.** or **Availability, Serial No.** field if some or all of the quantity you have selected is already being used in other documents or if the lot or serial number is not available.
+On the **Item Tracking Lines** page, a warning icon is shown in the **Availability, Lot No.** or **Availability, Serial No.** field if some or all of the quantity you have selected is already being used in other documents or if the lot or serial number is not available.

-In the **Lot No./Serial No.-List** page, the **Lot No./Serial No.-Availability** page, and the **Item Tracking - Select Entries** page, information is displayed about how much quantity of an item is being used.
+On the **Lot No./Serial No.-List** page, the **Lot No./Serial No.-Availability** page, and the **Item Tracking - Select Entries** page, information is displayed about how much quantity of an item is being used.
 This includes the following information.

 |Field|Description|
 |-----|-----------|